jgreywolf/runiq/docs/guide/sequence-diagrams.md

   participant "Processor" as control participant "Database" as database

-  loop "For each item" times: 100 {
+  fragment loop "For each item" from: 0 to: 2

-    message from: "Scheduler" to: "Processor" label: "Process item" type: sync activate: true message from: "Processor" to: "Database" label: "Save result" type: sync message from: "Database" to: "Processor" label: "Saved" type: return deactivate: true }
+  message from: "Scheduler" to: "Processor" label: "Process item" type: sync activate: true message from: "Processor" to: "Database" label: "Save result" type: sync message from: "Database" to: "Processor" label: "Saved" type: return activate: false }
-}
 ```